Abhi9125/Youtube_Clone/README.md

     `Commit - 3`
-    01:31:25 - Asking question to interviewer (APIs or Hardcoded) 01:33:30 - YouTune APIs and YouTube API Keys 01:38:12 - API Call - Axios v/s Fetch
+    01:31:25 - Asking question to interviewer (APIs or Hardcoded) 01:33:30 - YouTune APIs and YouTube API Keys 01:35:00 - How to get own api key.-- go to youtube api key auth.
+    01:38:12 - API Call - Axios v/s Fetch -- Both are use for fetching the data.
     01:45:00 - UseState Hook
-    01:47:45 - Tips: Don’t use Map function at the programming 01:52:00 - Developing Video Card Component
+    01:47:45 - Tips: Don’t use Map function at the first time use the programming.
+    01:52:00 - Developing Video Card Component
     01:58:00 - Calling 50 videos through API
-    02:01:00- “India” - Regional Code to get popular youtube videos in India 02:02:00 - Routing - npm react router-dom
+    02:01:00- “India” - Regional Code to get popular youtube videos in India `Commit - 4`
+    02:02:00 - Routing - npm react router-dom
     02:07:00 Report of explanation about Routing once again 02:10:46 Start building “watchpage”